walkerh1/c_programming/README.md

-# c_programming
+# The C Programming Language
-Solutions to exercises in The C Programming Language by Kernighan and Ritchie
+Solutions to the exercises in The C Programming Language by Kernighan and Ritchie.